Otoe Missouria Tribe Behaviorial Health and Substance Abuse

 Otoe Missouria Tribe Behaviorial Health and Substance Abuse - Red Rock, OK

-Otoe Missouria Tribe Behaviorial Health And Substance Abuse is a dual diagnosis treatment facility located at 8151 Highway 177 in the 74651 zip code in Red Rock, OK.
+Otoe Missouria Tribe Behaviorial Health And Substance Abuse is a substance and mental health treatment center located at 8151 Highway 177 in the 74651 zip code in Red Rock, OK.
 It is operated by the Indian Health Service.
-Some of the treatment approaches used by Otoe Missouria Tribe Behaviorial Health And Substance Abuse include substance use counseling approach, motivational interviewing and counseling for trauma victims.
-Otoe Missouria Tribe Behaviorial Health And Substance Abuse provides regular outpatient treatment and outpatient services.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance use treatment.
+Some of the treatment approaches used by Otoe Missouria Tribe Behaviorial Health And Substance Abuse include brief intervention services, anger management and 12 step rehabilitation.
+Otoe Missouria Tribe Behaviorial Health And Substance Abuse provides regular outpatient treatment and outpatient rehabilitation.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance abuse treatment.

 Address: 8151 Highway 177, Red Rock, OK 74651